 While the tank is being filled the attendant may provide you with a damp cloth to wipe down your dash and also ask to take away any rubbish you may have.

 Credit cards are widely accepted at most service stations.
-When paying by cash at self-service stations change is often returned at a separate machine.
+When paying by cash at self-service stations change is sometimes returned at a separate machine.
 However, an attendant should be on hand to assist if needed.